srobotta/moodle-report_ldapaccounts/README.md

   more that 30k records within less than a minute, therefore we use the direct way to display the data.
 - A command that deletes old CSV files that have been generated before a certain time.
+- A scheduled task that checks users in Moodle and LDAP and automatically suspends users.

 ## Version history